orbitalhybridization/bci-shape/README.md

 # Classification of Imagined 3D Shapes Using a Brain-Computer Interface
 Ian Jackson, Michael Pitts, Eitan Frachtenberg
-  Department of Computer Science & Psychology, Reed College, Portland, OR
+  Dept. of Computer Science, Dept. of Psychology, Reed College, Portland, OR

 ## Abstract (Excerpt)